-These delicious and easy to make Blueberry Jam and Hazelnut Bars are made with homemade blueberry jam and toasted hazelnuts.
+These easy to make Blueberry Jam and Hazelnut Bars are made with homemade jam and toasted hazelnuts.
 Don't have any of these ingredients?
 You can put your own twist on these jam bars and use your favorite jam and nut combination!

 I used to think that making homemade jam wasn't worth the effort.
 But I realized that if I made small batches that could be consumed within a few weeks, the jam could be stored in the refrigerator and I wouldn't have to sterilize the jars.